 Accessing those deep, inner feelings lays out a pathway to health and recovery, not because of any therapeutic school of thought, but because of biology itself.
 As human beings we are wired to be whole and happy.
 Mind-body healing often begins with a simple desire to feel good, and culminates with the true release of anything internal that might block that.

-Here are four things that know the benefits of mind-body .
+Here are four things that #everyone #should know #about the benefits of mind-body #therapy.

 1. The mind and the body are one system.